carbon-design-system/carbon-platform/docs/CONTRIBUTING.md

 approach is that we can use these details to automatically generate things like changelogs, in addition to clarifying what changes correspond to when looking at our Git history.

+Commit message titles will show up in the changelog of each package, so each message should be as descriptive as possible.

+Feature related write-ups should be outlined in detail within the PR description.

 ### Commit message format

 _Parts of this section are duplicated from